By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 If the sale requires court approval, that process has to be documented too.
 If ownership is being established through an heirship process rather than a full probate, title requirements may be more involved.

 This is one reason probate sales feel slower than regular home sales.
-It is not just about finding a buyer.
-It is about making sure the person signing has the legal right to transfer title.
+It’s not just about finding a buyer.
+It’s about making sure the person signing has the legal right to transfer title.

 Start by confirming who has authority to act.
-That is step one.
+That’s step one.
 Before you spend money cleaning out the house or talking seriously to buyers, find out whether probate has been opened and who the court recognizes as the executor or administrator.

 Next, get a clear picture of the property.
-You do not need a perfect house, but you do need honesty about condition, debts, taxes, and any title issues.
-The cleaner that picture is, the fewer surprises you will face later.
+You don’t need a perfect house, but you do need honesty about condition, debts, taxes, and any title issues.
+The cleaner that picture is, the fewer surprises you’ll face later.

 Finally, choose the sale path that matches your situation, not somebody else’s idea of the perfect sale.
 If the estate has time, the home is in great shape, and the heirs want to test the market, listing could be worth it.
-If the property needs work, the family wants closure, or probate has already dragged on, a direct as-is sale may be the better move.
+If the property needs work, the family wants closure, or probate has already dragged on, a direct as-is sale — with a closing timeline that fits your situation — may be the better move.

 There is no prize for making a hard situation harder.
 The right next step is the one that gives your family clarity, protects the estate, and helps you move forward with less weight on your shoulders.